adelrioj/pennylane-challenge/README.md

 #### User Story: Recipe Suggestions
 As a user, I want the service to suggest recipes that I can make with the ingredients I have at home.
-To make this possible, we need to implement a search feature that will return the most relevant recipes based on the ingredients the user has in their inventory.
+To make this possible, we need to implement a search feature that will return the most relevant recipes based on the ingredients the user provides.
-This will include the necessary views to make this feature work.
-To preserve performance, we will only show one recipe at a time.
-The recipe will be randomly selected from the list of recipes that match the user's ingredients.
+This task includes the necessary changes in the controller, and the creation of the required views.

 UI Mockup:
 (here I would include several mockups of the UI and discuss with the team the best approach)